Thailand to get world’s largest hydro-floating solar project

 PV Tech revealed in November 2018 that EGAT was planning to facilitate 1GW of hybrid floating solar-hydro projects across eight dams throughout Thailand.
 This was later increased to 16 solar farms with a combined capacity of more than 2.7GW in nine of its hydroelectric dam reservoirs by 2037.

 A second 24MWac project at Ubol Ratana Dam is due to come into commercial operation in 2023.
-Separately EGAT is also continuing to increase deployment of pumped-storage hydropower plants.
+Separately, EGAT is also continuing to increase deployment of pumped-storage hydropower plants.
 Its latest was a 1GW installation at the Lamtakong Jolabha Vadhana Power Plant, which is also the only underground power plant in Thailand.

 Last week, Abu Dhabi firm Masdar and Indonesian utility PLN announced plans for a 145MW floating project in West Java, Indonesia.
 This would be the country’s first such project and a further indication that Southeast Asia, which lacks suitable land for large-scale solar compared to other geographies, is likely to become a floating solar hotspot.
 Indeed, the Asian Development Bank is also set to oversee tenders for up to 400MW of floating solar in Vietnam this year.